Rituraj0480/springer-publications/README.md

 # springer-publications-rituraj
-The repository contains full pdfs of my research papers published in springer.
-It also has the certificates for my presentations in the conferences.
+The repository contains full pdfs of my research papers published in Springer.
+It also has the certificates of my presentations in the conferences.

 ## Papers:
 HSCRD: Hybridized Semantic Approach for Knowledge Centric Requirement Discovery